waitbutmetho/epicodus-intro-celebrity_dating/README.md

 _An epicodus sample project to practice forms, branching, and use of bootstrap and jQuery._

+_To best see the range of function produced by branching in the js, try entering the values 10, 17, 55, and 85 into the form.
+Make sure to click submit._

 ## Setup/Installation Requirements

 _Fork or clone this repo and open index.html in any standard browser._